payara/payara-samples/README.md

 **Running Tests**
 Tests depend on profile and version picked up from maven.
-This means running tests is straight forward using maven (`mvn integration-test`) but cannot easily be done from the IDE.
+This means running tests is straight forward using maven (`mvn integration-test`) requires additional setup when done from the IDE.
 Note that any test must have a `@Deployment` since otherwise the tests aren't deployed to the server and don't run.

 **Profiles**